 Now that you’ve decided to make your life a budgeted one, here are the first three things you need to do:

-- Talk it over with your family and make sure everyone understands that you’re all in this together.
+- Talk it over with your partner and make sure they understand your financial goals.

 - Make a full accounting of your assets, debts, and monthly spending.